What Is Customer Lifetime Value?

 If you don’t take away anything else, make sure you know the customer lifetime value to customer acquisition cost ratio (LTV:CAC).
-This’ll tell you the amount of lifetime value your customer will generate as compared to the cost to bring them into your acquisition funnel.
+This will tell you the amount of lifetime value your customer will generate as compared to the cost to bring them into your acquisition funnel.

 You always want the left side to be higher than the right, which means you’re generating more revenue from the customer than you’re spending to acquire them.
 If it’s 1:1, that means you’re breaking even.
-Anything that’s weighted to the right should set off alarm bells that you need to get your CAC down and work on your retention.
+Anything that’s weighted to the right should set off alarm bells that you need to get your customer acquisition cost down and work on your retention.